lldelisle/baredSC/docs/content/baredSC_api.rst

 We provide an example of a plot using the text output ``_pdf2d.txt`` in :doc:`tuto/tutorial_sim_custom_simple_plot`.
 However, sometimes the user may want to plot information which is not part of the text outputs.
-We describe here a script which will use the baredSC_2d output to plot the mean and median on the same plot.
+We describe here a script which will use the baredSC_2d output to plot the mean and median on the same plot and another script which will use more bins in the output to get smoother results.

 First we get the value of parameters at each step of MCMC: